Contact Me

 • Speakers are not always in control of which speech acts they perform—speakers can perform unintended speech acts, including threats, urgings, and orders.

-• Instead of understanding speech acts, like apologies, as actions that are performed in an instant, we should instead conceptualize speech acts as temporally extended processes.
+• Instead of understanding speech acts, like apologies, as actions that are performed in a moment, we should instead conceptualize speech acts as temporally extended processes.

 • Under some conditions, a speaker who intends to refuse can be unjustly forced to perform a speech act of consent.